end2endzone/RapidAssist/INSTALL.md

    * cmake ..

 4) Build the source code:
-   1) On Windows, open `RapidAssist.sln` with Visual Studio.
+   1) On Windows, run `cmake --build . --config Release` or open `RapidAssist.sln` with Visual Studio.
    2) On Linux, run `make` command.